 Saratoga has also previously been used for Delay-Tolerant Networking (DTN) Bundle Protocol transfers.
 Using Saratoga, we are the first to demonstrate Bundle Protocol transfers from space for the Interplanetary Internet.

 - Saratoga: a Delay-Tolerant Networking convergence layer with efficient link utilization, Lloyd Wood, Wesley M. Eddy, Will Ivancic, Jim McKim and Chris Jackson, Proceedings of the Third International Workshop on Satellite and Space Communications (IWSSC '07), Salzburg, Austria, September 2007, pp. 168-172.

-- Saratoga: a bundle convergence layer, Lloyd Wood, slideset presented at the IETF 69 DTNRG group meeting (audio recording 1:22:00 onwards from IETF 69 sessions), Chicago, July 2007.
+- Saratoga: a bundle convergence layer, Lloyd Wood, slideset presented at the IETF 69 DTNRG group meeting (audio recording 1:22:00 onwards), Chicago, July 2007.

-- Saratoga: efficient transport over short-lived links, Wesley M. Eddy, slideset presented at the IETF 69 TSV area group meeting (audio recording 38:30 onwards from IETF 69 sessions), Chicago, July 2007.
+- Saratoga: efficient transport over short-lived links, Wesley M. Eddy, slideset presented at the IETF 69 TSV area group meeting (audio recording 38:30 onwards), Chicago, July 2007.

 - Introducing Saratoga, Lloyd Wood, slideset presented at the DTNRG workshop, Dublin, May 2007.